 Donna Betts, PhD, ATR-BC, is Associate Professor and Research Director in the Graduate Art Therapy Program at the George Washington University.
-She is President of the Board of the American Art Therapy Association, and has formerly served on the Board of Directors for the AATA and the Art Therapy Credentials Board.
+She is Immediate Past President of the American Art Therapy Association, and formerly served on the Board of Directors for the AATA as well as the Art Therapy Credentials Board.
 Dr. Betts holds a Master of Arts in Art Therapy degree from GW, and a PhD in Art Education and Art Therapy from Florida State University (FSU).
 Her clinical experience includes work with children, adolescents and adults.
 She is an award-winning researcher and author, and has presented internationally on a variety of topics, including adoption and foster care, assessment, autism, eating disorders, and research.
 Most recently, Dr. Betts was recipient of the 2014 Art Therapy: Journal of the American Art Therapy Association Best Paper Award for her article A Review of the Principles for Culturally-Appropriate Art Therapy Assessment Tools.

 In 2005, Dr. Betts completed her doctoral dissertation, entitled A Systematic Analysis of Art Therapy Assessment and Rating Instrument Literature, funded by an FSU Office of Graduate Studies dissertation grant, as well as the 2004 Phi Kappa Phi Honor Society Daisy Parker Flory Graduate Scholar Award.
 Her doctoral research resulted in the publication of the seminal article, Art Therapy Assessments and Rating Instruments: Do They Measure Up?
 (Betts, 2006).